Yaroster/skoomaDen.me/src/content/blog/Dai Gyakuten Saiban.md

 [IGN](https://me.ign.com/en/) (knowing how much value their opinions actually hold lol) called the pacing "glacial", [Nintendo Life](https://www.nintendolife.com) hated the "overlong dialogues" and [Destructoid](https://www.destructoid.com) called some of the Investigation phases "gimmicky".
 Despite all this, the overall storytelling and character arcs were lauded, with Ryūnosuke Naruhodō’s growth and his interactions with Sholmes really standing out.

-## The *Phoenix Wright X Layton* Influence
+## The <mark>Phoenix Wright X Layton</mark> Influence

-The influence of *[Professor Layton vs. Phoenix Wright: Ace Attorney](https://en.wikipedia.org/wiki/Professor_Layton_vs._Phoenix_Wright:_Ace_Attorney)* is clear in [Shu Takumi](https://en.wikipedia.org/wiki/Shu_Takumi)'s approach to [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/).
+The influence of <mark>[Professor Layton vs. Phoenix Wright: Ace Attorney](https://en.wikipedia.org/wiki/Professor_Layton_vs._Phoenix_Wright:_Ace_Attorney)</mark> is clear in [Shu Takumi](https://en.wikipedia.org/wiki/Shu_Takumi)'s approach to [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/).
 In interviews, Takumi has mentioned how working on the crossover allowed him to explore storytelling in a historical context, blending puzzle-solving with legal drama.
 This experience helped shape his vision for [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/), where he was able to integrate more elaborate puzzles and deductions into the legal framework. <br /><br />

 ![](image-105.png)